home-suite-home/Home-Suite-Home/artifacts/architecture.md

 That said software security is not a primary concern for our implementation.
 The architecture of the system however, lends itself to being rather secure in practice.
 All traffic occurs over the local network, and so the data saved within the database is not seen except by those on said network.

 # Performance
+Our system is designed to run using low cost hardware such as, Raspberry Pi's.
+With recent advancements in these types of computers, performance should not be a concern.
+Our limitations may be considered the hardware limitations of the entry level Raspberry Pi ([Technical Specifications](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/specifications/)).
+Further, our system is designed to use a polling approach to sensor data collection.
+Meaning, the data can be collected and analyzed at the rate the aggregator (Raspberry Pi) becomes available.

 # Scalability
 The user will be able to add extra sensors up to a point, so as t provide greater breadth of analytics.
 A single instance of the system can serve only proprty due to the localised nature of operation.